Open Door Policy: In modern China

-In China's modern economic history, the Open Door Policy refers to the new policy announced by Deng Xiaoping in December 1978 to open the door to foreign businesses that wanted to set up in China.
+The term "Open Door Policy" also refers to the economic policy initiated in China in the late 1970s to expand foreign trade and investment.
+Mao Zedong's handpicked successor initiated a transitional period and introduced his Open Door policy in 1977.
+This policy laid the groundwork for Deng Xiaoping's reforms and were incorporated in 1987 under the "Four Modernizations" which expanded foreign investment, agriculture, industry, science and technology, and national defense.
 Special Economic Zones (SEZ) were set up in 1980 in his belief that to modernize China's industry and boost its economy, he needed to welcome foreign direct investment.
 Chinese economic policy then shifted to encouraging and supporting foreign trade and investment.
 It was the turning point in China's economic fortune, which started its way on the path to becoming 'The World's Factory'.

 Four SEZs were initially set up in 1980: Shenzhen, Zhuhai and Shantou in Guangdong, and Xiamen in Fujian.
 The SEZs were strategically located near Hong Kong, Macau, and Taiwan but with a favorable tax regime and low wages to attract capital and business from these Chinese communities.
 Shenzhen was the first to be established and showed the most rapid growth, averaging a very high growth rate of 40% per annum between 1981 and 1993, compared to the average GDP growth of 9.8% for the country as a whole.
 Other SEZs were set up in other parts of China.

 In 1978, China was ranked 32nd in the world in export volume, but by 1989, it had doubled its world trade and became the 13th exporter.
 Between 1978 and 1990, the average annual rate of trade expansion was above 15 percent, and a high rate of growth continued for the next decade.
 In 1978, its exports in the world market share was negligible and in 1998, it still had less than 2%, but by 2010, it had a world market share of 10.4% according to the World Trade Organization (WTO), with merchandise export sales of more than $1.5 trillion, the highest in the world.
 In 2013, China overtook the United States and became the world's biggest trading nation in goods, with a total for imports and exports valued at US$4.16 trillion for the year.

 On 21 July 2020, Chinese Communist Party general secretary Xi Jinping made a speech to a group of public and private business leaders at the entrepreneur forum in Beijing.
 Xi emphasized that "We must gradually form a new development pattern with the domestic internal circulation as the main body and the domestic and international dual circulations mutually promoting each other."

 Since then "internal circulation" became a hot word in China.